seedstack/website/content/docs/seed/manual/persistence/jpa.md

 ## Without persistence.xml

 You must first define a JDBC datasource in the configuration.
-To do so, please refer to the [JDBC support configuration] (jdbc).
+To do so, please refer to the [JDBC support configuration] (../jdbc).
 You can then declare a JPA unit that will refer to this datasource by its name:

 ```ini
 [org.seedstack.seed.persistence.jpa.unit.my-jpa-unit]